t1/deployer/docs/tutorial.md

 You can also add this to your `deployer.config.yaml`, and then remove the `group-id` throughout your configuration files.
 But there's no other fallback, i.e. if you don't have this variable set, The Deployer will fail with an undefined variable error.

-Not all values can be set in this way; e.g., there's no much use in defining a `default.artifact-id`, is it.
+Not all values can be set in this way; e.g., there's no much use in defining a `default.artifact-id`, is it?
-But for a complete list, see the [reference](reference.md#vars).
+For a complete list, see the [reference](reference.md#vars).

 ## Default Root Bundle